 Use a little olive or vegetable oil on the meat.
 Pour it onto the meat then use a silicone brush to spread it out.

 I recommend my Texas style rub (Purchase formula here | Purchase bottled rub) on this cut of meat.
 I have used the original rub very successfully as well but most folks seem to enjoy the more savory aspect of the Texas style rub on this robust piece of beef.

 Once it's oiled up, just sprinkle the seasoning generously on all sides.
 Don't forget the ends.

-Place the prime rib directly on the smoker grate or you can leave it on the Bradley rack if that is what you are using.
+Place the prime rib directly on the smoker grate or you can leave it on a pan/rack if that is what you are using.